Sales Literature Studio

 – Joanna, Owner of communications agency

 "I have worked with Oskar for more than 3 years.
-Oskar translated our complex B2B tech solution into simple-to-understand words for our target audience.
+Oskar translated our complex B2B healthtech solution into simple-to-understand words for our target audience.
 The complete service—including the messaging strategy, website update, case story development, and digital advertising copy—led to extremely effective lead generation through our digital channels.
-His ideas and suggestions strongly helped me develop my health tech thought leadership ideas for my LinkedIn profile, aiding in sales conversations with our prospects."
+His support also helped me develop my health tech thought leadership ideas for my LinkedIn profile, aiding in sales conversations with our prospects."

 – Anders, mSafety at Sony Network Communication Europe